k0src/COSC-3380-Project/README.md

   - `.env` - environment variables for client and server

 - `server`:
-  - `config/database.ts` - mysql database config
+  - `config/database.ts` - database config
   - `middleware` - server middleware
   - `reposiories` - classes for different database tables, makes queries
     - `index.ts` - barrel export for all repositories. when you add a repository, add it here. you can import repositories using `import { repo } from "@repositories` anywhere in the server